 A: If you transfer to another institution during an academic year you will need to add that institution’s school code to your FAFSA as well as contact that institution directly for the required documents for that institution.

 How long will it take for me to receive my financial aid money?

 A: Students should allow approximately 4-6 weeks after the financial aid office has a complete file on them to receive their funds.
 Students can check on the SCORE to review the status of their financial aid as well as see if there are any outstanding requirements on their file.
 Students with loans can also click HERE to review information on the loan process.

 A: Applicants applying for need-based aid must submit the FAFSA.
 When the FAFSA is processed, the federal government calculates the Expected Family Contribution (EFC).
 The EFC is an indication of a family’s financial strength, and is a figure that a family is expected to contribute toward the cost of attendance at Georgia Highlands for that academic year.
 This contribution is deducted from the estimated cost of attendance, resulting in the estimate of your financial need.
 Please review our Application Procedures on the home page for other information regarding the process for Financial aid at GHC.

 What options are available if I don’t qualify for need-based aid?

 A: Students whose applications result in low need or no need have several options to assist in paying for their Georgia Highlands college education.
-Students may wish to consider applying for a student loan or review institution scholarships available at https://www.highlands.edu/financial-aid/scholarships/.
+Students may wish to consider applying for a student loan or review institutional scholarships available.
+Click HERE to find out more.